workos/dotnet-example-applications/dotnet-mfa-example/README.md

 ## Configure your environment

+Note: If you are using Apple M1 chip on Monterrary or higher you will need to change TargetFramework from net 5.0 to 6.0 inside the project file.

 1. Grab your API Key and Client ID from the WorkOS Dashboard.
 Set these as environment variables in the Properties/launchSettings.json file, labeled `WORKOS_API_KEY` and `WORKOS_CLIENT_ID`